extjotabell/wave23-practicas/6. sprint II/be_java_hisp_w23_g02_aquino/grupo2-sprint1/README.md

 - [Validations]
     - Add validations in dtos classes to perform the code.
     - Responsible: [Hernan De San Vicente]
+- [Repository Test cases]
+    - Test methods to verify the correct operation of the repository methods:findUserById(), addPost(), followUser() & unFollowUser()
+    - Responsible: [Jannett Aquino]
+-[Integration Test]
+    - Integration tests that are responsible for verifying the correct end-to-end operation of both UserController and ProductController
+    - Responsible: [Jannett Aquino]

 ## Technologies Used